josephan/josaph.com/_posts/2019-06-07-getting-a-job-as-a-developer-without-a-degree.md

 ##### Job Market

 According to the US Bureau of Labor Statistics the number of software developer jobs is projected to increase by 24% from 2016 to 2026.
-This is much faster than other jobs as the average is <sup><a href="#[1]">[1]</a></sup>.
-Last but not least, automating a software developer's job is extremely difficult because problem solving and creativity plays a critical role.
+This is much faster than other jobs as the average is 7% <sup><a href="#[1]">[1]</a></sup>.
+Also automating a software developer's job is extremely difficult because problem solving and creativity plays a critical role.

 ##### Tools